 Pumpkin pie says everything we love about the holidays.
-Sweet smelling, a heavenly taste, brings happiness to the soul and a smile to the face.
+For instance, it has a sweet smell, a heavenly taste, brings happiness to the soul, and puts a smile on the face.

-When I take that first bite of pumpkin pie around the holidays it makes me want to close my eyes and melt.
-Kind of like those commercials you see where little bubbles pop up describing how you feel.
-In this case, the feeling is perfectly delightful, marvelous, grand, sublime, okay you get the picture.
-Pumpkin pie is the BEST!
+While closing my eyes, I take that first bite of pumpkin pie around the holidays and melt.
+It’s kind of like those commercials you see where little bubbles pop up describing how you feel.
+In this case, the feeling is utterly delightful, marvelous, grand, and sublime.
+In short, pumpkin pie is the BEST!

-This recipe I’m sharing with you comes from a long line of wonderful cooks.
-A one of a kind you might say.
-It uses fresh pumpkin from your garden, eggs straight from the chicken and wonderful cream you get from the cow.
-That is probably why it tastes so good.
-If you don’t live on a farm, no worries, just go to the store and pick up some pumpkin, eggs and cream:).
-Alright, let’s start.
+Due to the importance of a good recipe, I’m sharing a family pumpkin pie recipe that comes from a long line of excellent cooks, a one of a kind, you might say.
+It uses fresh pumpkin from your garden, eggs straight from the chicken, and thick cream you get from the cow.

 - 3/4 cup cream ( fresh or heavy whipping cream)